Kulice, Pomeranian Voivodeship

 Kulice is a village in the administrative district of Gmina Pelplin, within Tczew County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 5 km south of Pelplin, 25 km south of Tczew, and 54 km south of the regional capital Gdańsk.
 It is located within the ethnocultural region of Kociewie in the historic region of Pomerania.

 History

 Kulice was a private church village of the monastery in Pelplin, administratively located in the Tczew County in the Pomeranian Voivodeship of the Kingdom of Poland.

 During the German occupation of Poland (World War II), in 1939 and 1941, the occupiers carried out expulsions of Poles, whose farms were handed over to Germans in accordance with the Lebensraum policy.